opnsense/docs/source/development/frontend/view_js_helpers.rst

 OPNsense settings
 .......................

-We added a couple of setttings to the list, which help to extend our plugin a bit more easily.
+We added a couple of settings to the list, which help to extend our plugin a bit more easily.
 Below we will explain which settings (within the options tag) are added by us:

 *   useRequestHandlerOnGet